Bayview Elementary School

 • A mass timber structure makes for an efficient floor plan for this modern elementary school.

-• The structural walls, floors, and roof use CLT complemented by glulam columns and beams.
+• The structural walls, floors, and roof use cross-laminated timber (CLT) complemented by glue-laminated timber (glulam) columns and beams.

 A 21st-century school design

 A cross-laminated timber (CLT) structure delivers 21st-century school design with its large open spaces spanning two classrooms and accommodating flexible teaching spaces.
 An open concept library offers views to the exterior.
-The new two-storey school will accommodate 365 students, with a preschool, two kindergarten classrooms, and another 13 classrooms for grades one through seven.
-The lower level will house administrative offices, classrooms, two multipurpose rooms, and a large gymnasium, while the upper level will contain more classrooms and the library.
+The new two-storey school accommodates 365 students, with a preschool, two kindergarten classrooms, and another 13 classrooms for grades one through seven.
+The lower level houses administrative offices, classrooms, two multipurpose rooms, and a large gymnasium, while the upper level contains more classrooms and the library.

 The replacement school project incorporates two wood heritage elements from the original school building.
-This includes an arched window dating back to 1913 to be used in the interior and a set of vestibule doors from 1929 to be installed in the main floor corridor.
+This includes an arched window dating back to 1913 used in the interior and a set of vestibule doors from 1929 installed in the main floor corridor.

 Mass timber delivers efficient robust design

-A mass timber structure makes for an efficient floor plan on a compact site—the exterior and structural walls, floors, and roof use cross-laminated timber (CLT) complemented by glue-laminated (glulam) columns and beams.
+A mass timber structure makes for an efficient floor plan on a compact site—the exterior and structural walls, floors and roof use CLT complemented by glue-laminated timber (glulam) columns and beams.
 Left exposed, the wood adds warmth and character to interior spaces.
-To foster collaborative learning spaces, classroom volumes are staggered and the corridor widened—allowing for break-out rooms, seating, hang-out space, and a larger learning commons.
+To foster collaborative learning spaces, classroom volumes are staggered and the corridor widened—allowing for break-out rooms, seating, hang-out space and a larger learning commons.
 The library opens up to the corridor for added flexible space and informal learning.

-The prefabricated mass timber structure can be erected quickly with timber panels easily dropped into place by crane.
-Along with speed, this approach minimizes disruption to the surrounding neighbourhood.
+The prefabricated mass timber structure was erected quickly with timber panels easily dropped into place by crane.
+Along with speed, this approach minimized disruption to the surrounding neighbourhood.

 A lesson in sustainability